Speech Pathology and Audiology

 What are the special admission requirements, if any?Yes, students may apply for admission to the major after taking the four pre-major courses and if they have earned a cumulative g.p.a. of 3.0 and a 3.0 in the Speech Pathology and Audiology pre-major courses.

 During your first year of study at Miami University, you will take introductory communication courses.
 You will also begin taking the College of Arts and Science requirements, which include a foreign language.

-In your sophomore year, you'll enroll in an anatomy and physiology course along with beginning coursework in audiology.
+In your sophomore year, you'll enroll in an anatomy and physiology, neuroanatomy, and language development.
 You will also continue to concentrate on Global Miami Plan courses.
-A GPA requirement of 3.0 overall and 3.0 in the required 100 and 200 SPA courses (i.e., SPA 127, 216, 222, and 223) will be enforced for enrollment in all 300- and 400-level courses.
+A GPA requirement of 3.0 overall and 3.0 in the required 100 and 200 SPA courses (i.e., SPA 127, 222, 223, and 225) will be enforced for enrollment in all 300- and 400-level courses.

-In your junior and senior years, you'll take advanced diagnostic speech and language courses, hearing and speech science, and school methods and practicum courses while obtaining clinical experience at Miami.
+In your junior and senior years, you'll take advanced diagnostic speech and language courses,hearing and speech science, and audiology coursework while obtaining clinical experience at Miami.

 Upon completion of your bachelor's degree, you are required to pursue graduate school to become a certified speech pathologist or audiologist.
 Miami's speech pathology graduate program accepts 25 students, including Miami graduates as well as candidates from other universities.
-Our faculty will assist you in finding a graduate program suited to you.
+Our faculty provides mentoring and advising for students during the graduate school application process.